 Digital Futures Drone Arena

 Few robot testbeds exist to experiment with application-level functionality.
-The Digital Futures Drone Arena bridges this gap by providing an easy-to-use programmable drone testbed for experimenting with novel drone applications and explore the relations between humans and drones.
-The latter activity is driven by the concept of a ‘soma’ or the lived and felt body as it exists, moves, and senses in the world.
-The theory provides an ethical stance on the soma such that it draws attention to how technologies and interactions encourage certain movements and practices while discouraging others.
-As a critique of technology design and use, somaesthetics addresses the limited and limiting ways in which we sit at desks and tap away at keyboards.
-When we interact closely with drones, we have to adapt ourselves to how we control them and move around them.
+The Digital Futures Drone Arena bridges this gap by providing an easy-to-use programmable drone testbed for experimenting with novel drone applications and exploring the relations between humans and drones.
+The latter activity is driven by the concept of a ‘soma’ or the lived and felt body as it exists, moves, and senses the world.
+The theory provides an ethical stance on the soma, drawing attention to how technologies and interactions encourage certain movements and practices while discouraging others.
+As a critique of technology design and use, somaesthetics addresses the limited and limiting ways we sit at desks and tap away at keyboards.
+When we interact closely with drones, we must adapt to how we control them and move around them.

 The researchers in the team represent the Connected Intelligence Unit, RISE and the Department of Computer and Systems Sciences, SU.

 Watch the recorded presentation at Digitalize in Stockholm 2022 event:

 Senior researcher, Connected Intelligence Unit at RISE, PI of research project Digital Futures Drone Arena, Digital Futures Faculty+46 (0)73 801 52 67

 Associate Professor, Department of Computer and Systems Sciences (DSV) at Stockholm University, Former Main supervisor: Relational Aspects of Care in Intimate Digital Health Technologies, Co-PI: Digital Futures Drone Arena, Former Co-PI: Layering Trust in Intimate Digital Health Technologies, Digital Futures Faculty+46 08 16 16 19